CheeYuTan/FraudDetection_GraphFrames/README.md

 ## 🎯 Overview

-This project demonstrates how GraphFrames outperforms traditional recursive SQL (CTEs) for fraud detection by leveraging distributed graph processing and rich algorithm libraries.
+This project demonstrates GraphFrames as an alternative to traditional recursive SQL (CTEs) for fraud detection, leveraging distributed graph processing and pre-built graph algorithms.
 Built for Databricks, it provides a scalable solution for detecting fraud rings, influential fraudsters, and suspicious patterns in insurance claims data.

 ## 📋 Prerequisites